2006 dismissal of U.S. attorneys: Contempt of Congress charges

-Committee Chairman John Conyers said

-Unlike other disputes involving executive privilege, the president has never personally asserted privilege.
-The committee has never been given a privilege log, and there is no indication the president was ever personally involved in the termination decisions.

-Having passed the Committee, the motion went to the full House, where it was unlikely to receive a vote until after Congress's August recess.
-If the measure passed the full House, the case would be given to the U.S. Attorney for the District of Columbia.
-"The administration has said it will direct federal prosecutors not to prosecute contempt charges."

 On February 14, 2008, the United States House of Representatives voted 223–32 along party lines to pass the contempt resolutions against White House Chief of Staff Bolten and former White House Counsel Miers.
 Most Republicans staged a walkout during the vote.

 Aftermath

 Subpoenas and lost emails

 White House spokesman Scott Stanzel stated that some of the emails that had involved official correspondence relating to the firing of attorneys may have been lost because they were conducted on Republican party accounts and not stored properly.
 "Some official e-mails have potentially been lost and that is a mistake the White House is aggressively working to correct." said Stanzel, a White House spokesman.
 Stonzel said that they could not rule out the possibility that some of the lost emails dealt with the firing of U.S. attorneys.
 For example, J. Scott Jennings, an aide to Karl Rove communicated with Justice Department officials "concerning the appointment of Tim Griffin, a former Rove aide, as U.S. attorney in Little Rock, according to e-mails released in March, 2007.
 For that exchange, Jennings, although working at the White House, used an e-mail account registered to the Republican National Committee, where Griffin had worked as a political opposition researcher."

 CNN reported a larger question concerning the lost e-mails: "Whether White House officials such as political adviser Karl Rove are intentionally conducting sensitive official presidential business via non-governmental accounts to evade a law requiring preservation—and eventual disclosure—of presidential records."